 As new debris are continually added in to the primary combustion chamber, previous loads begin to carbonize or char as debris temperatures increase by way of pyrolysis.
 Through several patented techniques the char is passed down through the grate to the char-pan.
 Further combustion is prevented through cooling, oxygen starvation and quenching processes to produce the highest value end product.
 Discharge augers continually discharge the biochar at easily adjustable rates.

 By sequestering the carbon in the wood through pyrolysis, the release of Carbon Dioxide (CO2) into the atmosphere is drastically reduced over other processes that requires complete combustion, and conversion throughput is increased.
-Additional benefits of the ROI system: it will operate without having to be shut down for ash removal, again, significantly increasing throughput over inferior and outdated designed burning devices, called air curtain burners or air curtain destructors, that lack ROI’s control features and overall performance.
+Additional benefits of the ROI system: ROI’s Carbonizers will operate without having to be shut down, again, significantly increasing throughput over inferior and outdated designed burning devices, called air curtain burners or air curtain destructors, that lack ROI’s control features, recycling capabilities, and overall performance.

 ROI’s design allows for operator flexibility in manufacturing a desired end product by simply swapping out the quick interchangeable grate(s) in the bottom of the primary combustion chamber.